babakhajizadeh/xkcd.com-stories/README.md

 ![made-with-python](https://img.shields.io/badge/python-v3.7-blue)
 # Comic stories on Command Shell (API implementation of xkcd.com - Randall Munroe)

-__Have you ever bored working on dark windows of shell and Command Line?__
+__Have you ever bored working on dark terminals of shell and Command Line?__
 Here it helps, Now you can access to thousands of comics stories by [Randall Munroe](https://xkcd.com/about/) at [xkcd.com](https://xkcd.com) directly read on your terminal!
 Add to your ```PATH``` so you can access it from everywhere.